Leading bounds on micro- to picometer fifth forces from neutron star cooling

 {\bf\textit{Scalars from cold neutron stars: data analysis and constraints}}---Under typical conditions expected for a NS with age $\sim10^5\,$years, the emission of scalars with masses $m_\phi\lesssim30\,\keV$ opens an efficient energy-loss channel in addition to neutrino and photon emission, which would accelerate the NS cooling rate.
 The total energy balance requires that,

 where the photon luminosity is related to the surface temperature $T_s^\infty$ as $L_\gamma^\infty=4\pi R_{*,\infty}^2\,(T_s^\infty)^4$.
-Here $t$ is the time, $C$ and $T_c^{\infty}$ are the heat capacity and temperature of the NS interior, and the superscript $\infty$ refers to quantities as measured by a distant observer.
+Here $t$ is the time, $C$ and $T_c^{\infty}$ are the heat capacity and temperature of the NS interior, respectively, and the superscript $\infty$ refers to quantities as measured by a distant observer.
 The final term $H$ accounts for surface heating due to the surrounding magnetic field.
-We assume here $H=0$---Ohmic heating from magnetic field decay might affect our constraints by $\sim50\%$, as shown in Ref.~\cite{Buschmann:2021juv}.
+We assume here $H=0$--Ohmic heating from magnetic field decay might affect our constraints by $\sim50\%$, as shown in Ref.~\cite{Buschmann:2021juv}.
+Furthermore, we do not take into account other potential sources of stellar heating, e.g. rotochemical heating, vortex creep heating and crust cracking~\cite{Gonzalez:2010ta}, which might possibly induce uncertainties comparable to those related to Ohmic heating.
+It should be noted that the theoretical modeling of such effects still requires work and none of them has yet been firmly confirmed experimentally.

-In the nucleon-rich NS interior, scalar production is dominated by the nucleon coupling $\mathcal{L}\supset g_N\phi \overline{N}N$, where $N=p,n$ for neutrons and protons, respectively.
+In the nucleon-rich interior of the NS, scalar production is dominated by the nucleon coupling $\mathcal{L}\supset g_N\phi \overline{N}N$, where $N=p,n$ for neutrons and protons, respectively.
 The main emission channel is $NN$ bremsstrahlung $N+N\rightarrow N+N+\phi$~\cite{Ishizuka:1989ts}.
 We re-evaluate the scalar bremsstrahlung emission rate here, going beyond the usual one-pion exchange~(OPE) or soft approximations employed in previous works.
 Nucleon scattering is described by employing the effective interaction potential already employed in Refs.~\cite{Friman:1979ecl,Bottaro:2024ugp} to compute neutrino emissivities from NSs.
 The code we use to model the NS evolution, \texttt{NSCool}~\cite{2016ascl.soft09009P}, adopts the same framework to determine neutrino emission, so that our treatment of the exotic production is on par with that of standard processes.
 The potential has a long-range OPE interaction, reduced at large momentum exchange with a phenomenological $\rho$ meson exchange, and a short-range component extracted from the Landau parameters of the nuclear matter.
 We detail the computation of the scalar emission in the Supplemental Material~(SM)~\cite{supplementalmaterial}.

 If the scalar emission is too efficient, it competes with photon and neutrino cooling channels, potentially making the NSs cooler than expected for their age.
 We consider measurements of four of the M7~(see Refs.~\cite{Dessert:2019dos,Buschmann:2021juv} for related works on M7 NSs), for which thermal luminosity and kinematic age data are available~\cite{Potekhin:2020ttj,Suzuki:2021ium}.
 This list is enriched by PSR~J0659, which is also older than $\sim10^5$ years and has available thermal luminosity measurements.
 All the relevant data for our analysis are reported in Tab.~\ref{Tab:NSData}.